The Broken Windows of Workplace Safety: Why Small Lapses Lead to Major Incidents

 Human Error in Safety: A Symptom, Not the Cause

 When an accident happens, investigations often point to human error.
-But experienced safety professionals know that “error” is rarely random; it’s usually the result of deeper systemic issues.
+But experienced safety professionals know that “error” is rarely random; it’s usually the result of deeper systemic issues - a chain of small failures.

-Without a strong framework for safety management and risk management at work, even the most seasoned teams can miss the early warning signs.
+Without a strong framework for safety management and risk management, even the most seasoned teams can miss the latent conditions.

 Broken Windows in Contractor Safety